Codex Theodosianus: Sources

-Books 1-5 lack the level of manuscript support available for books 6–16.
+Books 1-5 lack the manuscript support available for books 6–16.
 The first five books of the surviving Codex draw largely from two other manuscripts.
-The Turin manuscript, also known as "T," consists of 43, largely discontinuous folios.
-The second manuscript is the Breviary of Alaric, and a good part of the Breviarium that is included in book 1 actually contains the original text of the respective part of the original codex.
+The Turin manuscript, or "T", consists of 43 largely discontinuous folios.
+The second manuscript is the Breviary of Alaric, and a good part of the Breviarium that is included in book 1 contains the original text of the respective part of the original codex.

-The latter part of the Codex, books 6–16, drew largely from two texts as well.
-Books 6-8 of the Codex were preserved in the text of a document known as Parsinus 9643.
-The document circulated early medieval French libraries, as well as the other formative document for the latter part of the code, a document held in the Vatican (Vat.
+The latter part of the Codex, books 6–16, also drew largely from two texts.
+Books 6–8 of the Codex were preserved in the text of a document known as Parsinus 9643.
+The document circulated in early medieval French libraries, as well as the other formative document for the latter part of the code, a document held in the Vatican (Vat.
 Reg.
 886), also known as "V".
 Scholars consider this section to have been transmitted completely.

 Editions

 The reference edition of the Codex Theodosianus is: